-Irregular wear on tires can be indicative of a serious problem.
+Irregular tire wear can be indicative of a serious problem.
 There are several types of irregular wear.
 The most typical ones are heel and toe wear, one side wear, center wear, and flat spots.
 Here are a few of the most common signs to look out for for each:

 Heel and Toe Wear